xaverkapeller/SimpleJson/README.md

 # Collections and Child Entities

-You can also work with complex and models!
+You can also work with complex models and child entities!
 Consider some like this:

 ```java
 @JsonEntity